 This specific model is great for those who like to throw different meat cuts in the smoker, with up to four temperature probes able to monitor different meats simultaneously.

 I like this thermometer, the app is easy to use, and you can view all your probes on the wireless display or the app.
-For the price, this unit does the job well.
+After trying out this product and for its price, this unit does the job well.
+Don’t expect the app to be as feature rich as the top two options in this list.
 To setup the app, you will need to pair the receiver with your phone.

 The app is simple and not as intuitive as the MeatStick’s or Meater’s but you get the basics, alerts and even a timer.
 Unlike with our top two choices, you can only setup one alert per probe and change the ring tone per probe so you can tell which probe has reached the set temperature.